Cherokee–American wars: Henderson Purchase (1775)

 The Wilderness Road and the Transylvania purchase.

 On March 17, 1775, a group of North Carolina speculators led by Richard Henderson negotiated the extra-legal Treaty of Watauga at Sycamore Shoals with the older Overhill Cherokee leaders; Oconostota and Attakullakulla, the most prominent, ceded the claim of the Cherokee to the Kentucky lands.
 The Transylvania Land Company believed it was gaining ownership of the land, not realizing that other tribes, such as the Lenape, Shawnee, and Chickasaw, also claimed these lands for hunting.
-Documented Cherokee towns like Sullen Possum in southeast Kentucky and in other areas of Kentucky did exist with links to what is called the Overhill towns and other Cherokee towns.

 Dragging Canoe, headman of Great Island Town and son of Attakullakulla, refused to go along with the deal.
 He told the North Carolina men, "You have bought a fair land, but there is a cloud hanging over it; you will find its settlement dark and bloody".
 This utterance gave rise to the contentious epithet for Kentucky as the dark and bloody ground.
 The phrase became a metaphor for the entire struggle for the Southern frontier.
 The governors of Virginia and North Carolina repudiated the Watuga treaty, and Henderson fled to avoid arrest.
 George Washington also spoke out against it.
 The Cherokee appealed to John Stuart, the Indian Affairs Superintendent, for help, which he had provided on previous such occasions, but the outbreak of the American Revolution intervened.

 Henderson and frontiersmen thought the outbreak of the Revolution superseded the judgments of the royal governors.
 The Transylvania Company began recruiting settlers for the region they had "purchased".
 In 1776, the Virginia General Assembly prohibited further settlement, and in 1778, declared the Transylvania compact void.